Read it in 9 Mins

 Task 2: Figure out the key deliverables to direct the achievement of project goals and manage customer expectations based on the business requirements.

-Task 4: Recognise high-level risks, constraints, and assumptions based on the historical data, current environment, organisational factors, and expert judgement, so that an implementation strategy can be proposed.
+Task 4: Recognize high-level risks, constraints, and assumptions based on the historical data, current environment, organizational factors, and expert judgement, so that an implementation strategy can be proposed.

 Task 5: Engage in the process of development of project charter by compiling and analyzing the gathered information so that it is ensured that the project stakeholders agree on its elements.